Mariano Navone: 2024: ATP, Major, Masters debuts & first wins, top 30

 He made his ATP Tour debut at the 2024 Córdoba Open as a wildcard.
 He also qualified for the next Latin American Golden swing tournament on home soil at the 2024 Argentina Open.

 Ranked No. 113, he qualified for his first ATP 500 tournament at the 2024 Rio Open and defeated compatriot Federico Coria for his first ATP win.
 He reached his first ATP semifinal defeating Yannick Hanfmann and wildcard João Fonseca.
 He reached his first final defeating defending champion and second seed Cameron Norrie, his first top-50 win.
-As a result he reached the top 60, raising 50 positions up in the rankings.
+As a result, he reached the top 60, raising 50 positions up in the rankings.
 Navone became the first qualifier to reach an ATP 500 final since Jiří Veselý in Dubai in 2022.
 He lost to fifth seed Sebastián Báez in an all-Argentine final.

 He entered the next Golden swing tournament, the 2024 Chile Open with a special exempt (SE) status.

 Seeded seventh at the 2024 Grand Prix Hassan II he reached the semifinals defeating wildcard Aziz Dougaz, Stan Wawrinka and Aleksandar Vukic before losing to eventual champion Matteo Berrettini.
-As a result he reached a new career-high singles ranking of No. 51 on 8 April 2024.
+As a result, he reached a new career-high singles ranking of No. 51 on 8 April 2024.

 By reaching the second round at the 2024 Țiriac Open in Bucharest, with a win over Luciano Darderi as the fifth seed, he moved into the top 50 in the rankings.
 Next he defeated Thiago Seyboth Wild, top seed Francisco Cerúndolo and qualifier Grégoire Barrère to reach his second ATP career final.

 At the 2024 Mutua Madrid Open on his Masters debut, he reached the second round defeating Alexei Popyrin.

 He won the biggest title of his career thus far, at the 2024 Sardegna Open Challenger in Cagliari, Italy and moved into the top 35 in the rankings on 6 May 2024.

 Navone entered the 2024 French Open seeded 31st, making history as the first player to make their first Grand Slam main draw as a seeded player.

-2025: French Open third round, First win at Wimbledon
+2025: French Open third round

 At the Challenger 125 2025 Brawo Open Navone defeated compatriot and good friend Juan Manuel Cerúndolo lifting his first Challenger title since 2023.

+2026: First ATP title, back to top 50

+At the 2026 Țiriac Open, Navone defeated Daniel Mérida in the final to win his maiden ATP Tour title.
+He saved two match points en route, in the semifinals against Botic van de Zandschulp.